-The curriculum, modeled after the both the Association for Computing Machinery (ACM) and the International Game Developers Association (IGDA) framework, encourages student exploration to determine the area of the software or digital games industry that is a best fit with their strengths, interests and goals.
+The curriculum, modeled after the both the Association for Computing Machinery (ACM) and the International Game Developers Association (IGDA) framework, encourages student exploration to determine the area of the software or digital games industry that is the best fit with their strengths, interests, and goals.

 Upon completion of the Associate in Science in Computer Science/Gaming, students will:

 - Demonstrate fundamental game production skills, including animation, 3-D modeling, game design and programming

 - Design, develop, and manage multimedia (script, graphics, sounds, animation, and video) and interactive game projects

 - Apply human/computer interaction theory to product development